 Once your money is in KiwiSaver, it is locked in until you qualify for NZ Super (currently 65), with a few exceptions.
 This may not be the case with the money in your private or workplace savings.

-If you would like advice about transferring, you should talk to a financial adviser who specialises in superannuation and KiwiSaver.
-You can also contact IRD.
+If you would like advice about transferring, you should talk to a financial adviser who specialises in superannuation and KiwiSaver or you can contact the IRD.